RunOrg/RunOrg/test/concept/idempotent.md

 no intervening requests) is no different than performing it exactly once.

+If a network or client-side failure prevented the client from receiving the response, the request can be tried again without risk.

 Note that while the effect of the request will be the same, the API may provide different responses.
 For instance, sending an initial `DELETE` request will return a `202 Accepted`, but subsequent `DELETE`